-Peering southeast from the North Carolina 177 overpass at Future Interstate 74 & U.S. 74 south of Hamlet.
-12/21/08.
+Southeast vantage point from the NC 177 overpass at Future I-74 / U.S. 74 south of Hamlet.
+12/21/08

 Interstate 74 was designated in North Carolina during the mid-1990s.
 Initially the route comprised just the U.S. 220 freeway between Asheboro and Candor in the central part of the state.
 Additional sections of preexisting freeway were added and signed as Future Interstate 74.
 This included U.S. 220 north from Asheboro to Randleman and a portion of the Hamlet bypass of U.S. 74.
 The Mt.
 Airy bypass fully opened in July 1999 and was signed as the I-74 mainline in 2001.
 U.S. 52 between the bypass end and Winston-Salem will double as Interstate 74 once upgrades to Interstate standards are completed.
 Until that time the route is only signed as a future I-74 Corridor.